shahoob/Traffic-Lights/README.md

 ## Usage

-The filename of the .py files are the country's how traffic lights work
+The filename of the .py files are the country's how their traffic lights work

 To run:
 ```